-Review your organisation’s lobbying practices
+Review your organisation’s advocacy practices

 EXAMPLE: Interface takes a stand for circular economy legislation

 In 2017, the Carpet and Rug Institute (CRI), an industry association for carpet makers, lobbied to repeal California’s circular economy legislation that mandated carpet recycling in the state.
-Interface, a member of CRI, requested that the association reconsider its lobbying effort.³ After CRI refused, Interface gave up its membership and hired an independent lobbyist to support maintaining the circular economy legislation.⁴
+Interface, a member of CRI, requested that the association reconsider its lobbying effort.³ When CRI refused, Interface gave up its membership and hired an independent lobbyist to support maintaining the circular economy legislation.⁴